NSMau/swift-book-es/TSPL.docc/LanguageGuide/Subscripts.md

 Like functions,
-subscripts can take a varying number of parameters and provide default values for their parameters, as discussed in <doc:Functions#Parámetros-Variádicos>
+subscripts can take a varying number of parameters and provide default values for their parameters, as discussed in <doc:Functions#Parámetros-variádicos>
-and <doc:Functions#Parámetros-con-Valores-Predeterminados>.
+and <doc:Functions#Parámetros-con-valores-predeterminados>.
 However, unlike functions,
 subscripts can't use in-out parameters.